Core-Formed and Cast Glass

 The Invention of Glassblowing

 The invention of glassblowing completely revolutionized the production of glass making in the ancient world, and thus became one of the principal and flourishing industries of the Roman Empire.
 Thanks to the new ease of production, Roman glass became extremely popular and was used to craft many different objects used in daily life: drinking vessels, jars and perfume bottles, amongst many others.
 Miniature vessels would be used as charms, or even worn as pendants.
 Blown glass could be made into an array of novel shapes and Roman glass makers seem to have embraced the new change for creativity, with examples of Roman glass in the shape of animals, fruits and many other ambitious shapes having been discovered.
-The old technique of core-formed glass did not die out in light of the new development of blown glass, however, as the technique continued to be preferred for certain types of items.
+Mould-blowing was an alternative glassblowing method, which consisted in a glob of molten glass placed on the end of the blowpipe, and then inflated into a wooden or metal carved mould.
+In that way, the shape and the texture of the bubble of glass is determined by the design on the interior of the mould.

 Colours in Roman Glass